tmtmtm/bashible/docs/replace_line_matching.md

 ##### replace_line_matching REGEXP STRING PATH

-Replace complete line with a string (on all lines where a matching regexp has been found).
+Replaces complete line(s) with a string in a file where a regexp has been found.

 ```bash
 @ Editing sshd_config